wavefrontHQ/docs/pages/doc/track_adoption.md

 ## Track the Number of Active Tanzu Observability Users

-As a Tanzu Observability Super Admin User, you want better statistics on Tanzu Observability adoption.
-The internal metrics provide you with not only the total number of users that have adopted the platform but also statistics around the Weekly Active Users and Monthly Active Users.
+As a Tanzu Observability Super Admin user, you want better statistics on Tanzu Observability adoption.
+The internal metrics provide you with not only the total number of users that have adopted the platform but also statistics around the weekly active users and monthly active users.

 The user activity metrics accessed through the `~wavefront.users` namespace show you your weekly active users, your monthly active users, and the total number of users.
-When analyzed over longer periods, they can show you your most active (or least active) days, weeks, or months.
+When analyzed over long periods, they can show you your most active (or least active) days, weeks, or months.

 The namespaces to access these statistics are as follows:

-* `~wavefront.users.total` -- Total active users.
+* `~wavefront.users.total` -- Total users.
 * `~wavefront.users.active.7day` -- Weekly active users.
 * `~wavefront.users.active.30day` -- Monthly active users.